 With a series of sea stacks and sandstone rock arches, this spot is popular for boat tours through and around the arches.

-From there, we stopped in the sleepy seaside fishing village of Luz for lunch and then drove back towards our apartment to visit the town of Carvoeiro.
+From there, we stop in the sleepy seaside fishing village of Luz for lunch and then drive back towards our apartment to visit the town of Carvoeiro.

 One of the best ways to enjoy the world-renowned beaches east of Carvoeiro is to take advantage of the clifftop walking trail called the Seven Hanging Valleys Trail.

-Conveniently, the trail head was located right at our beach, Vale Centeanes.
+Conveniently, the trail head is located right at our beach, Vale Centeanes.